Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

         | Settings | Connection      | Dropdown     | Connection to FabricMetdataOrchestration Database |
         | Settings | Script(1)       | Radio Button | NonQuery                                          |
         | Settings | Script(2)       | Dynamic Expression | Update dbo.PipelineOrchestrator_FabricLakehouse set batchloaddatetime = '@{pipeline().parameters.batchloaddatetime}', loadstatus = '@{activity('Copy data to parquet').output.executionDetails[0].status}', rowsread = @{activity('Copy data to parquet').output.rowsRead}, rowscopied= @{activity('Copy data to parquet').output.rowsCopied},deltalakeinserted = '@{variables('rowsinserted')}',deltalakeupdated = '@{variables('rowsupdated')}', sqlmaxdatetime = '@{variables('maxdate')}', sqlstartdate = '@{variables('maxdate')}', pipelinestarttime='@{variables('pipelinestarttime')}', pipelineendtime = '@{variables('pipelineendtime')}'  where sqlsourceschema = '@{pipeline().parameters.sqlsourceschema}' and sqlsourcetable = '@{pipeline().parameters.sqlsourcetable}' |

-If you have gotten this far, awesome!
+    1. Exit the **False activities** box of the **If condition** by clicking on  **Main canvas** in the upper left corner If you have gotten this far, awesome!
 Thank you!
-Don't forget to save your changes!
+Save your changes!
+You are done with your first pipeline!

 To actually run the pipeline, we will start building our Orchestrator pipeline.
 An Orchestrator pipeline is the main pipeline that links together large flows of activities.
 ### Configure the Orchestrator Pipeline Part 1 - Invoke Pipeline to load from World Wide Importers to Fabric Lakehouse